University of Missouri System: Research and technology parks

-Press
+Media

 The University of Missouri Press was established in 1958 and today publishes over 70 titles per year, including several series such as the Missouri Biography Series.
 It also distributes books for the Missouri Historical Society Press.

+The system also owns KOMU-TV, an affiliate of NBC serving mid-Missouri, and National Public Radio member stations in Columbia, St. Louis, and Kansas City.

 Students organization

 The Associated Students of the University of Missouri is a student run organization that represents the students of all four UM system campuses in Jefferson City and Washington, D.C.
 It was created in 1975 by the Missouri Students Association.
 ASUM has an internship program that lobbies the Missouri General Assembly on a regular basis pertaining to student issues including equalizing the Access Missouri tuition grant, increasing funding for the Bright Flight Scholarship, and giving the student representative to the UM Board of Curators a vote.

 Administration

 Organization

 The UM System is governed by a board of curators, consisting of nine members appointed by the governor with the advice and consent of the Missouri Senate.
 Curators serve six-year terms, staggered by three positions expiring every two years.
 Not more than one curator can be appointed from the same congressional district, and no more than five curators can belong to the same political party.
 In addition, there is a non-voting student representative to the board, likewise appointed and confirmed, who serves a two-year term.
 The post is rotated among the four universities.
 Presently, the post is held by Avery Welker from the S&T campus.

 The board of curators selects the president of the system, who reports to the board along with the general counsel.
 Each campus is led by a chancellor who reports to the president, as does an executive vice president, four vice presidents, and a chief of staff.
 The president chairs the University of Missouri Health System advisory board.